Pierre-Auguste Renoir

 -

-Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: Still LifeOriginal Title: Nature morte au bouquetEnglish Title: Still Life with BouquetType: PaintingTechnique: OilMedium: CanvasYear: 1871Located at: Museum of Fine Arts, Houston, USAThis is one of the finest works of its kind by the painter.
+Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: Still LifeOriginal Title: Nature morte au bouquetEnglish Title: Still Life with BouquetType: PaintingTechnique: OilSupport: CanvasYear: 1871Located at: Museum of Fine Arts, Houston, USAThis is one of the finest works of its kind by the painter.
 It features two plant arrangements, a background family photo, and a fan; breaking the purely European style of the image.

 -